CGFS93/Prison_Helicopter_Escapes_Analysis/README.md

-# Prison_Helicopter_Escapes_Analysis
+# Prison Helicopter Escapes Analysis
+## Overview
-Analysis about prison breaks, Obtain data from the internet, and prepare it for analysis using Python and Jupyter Notebook.
+This project analyzes instances of prison breaks where inmates escaped using helicopters.
+The data was obtained from the internet and analyzed using Python and Jupyter Notebook.

+## Background
-There have been multiple prison escapes where an inmate escapes by means of a helicopter.
-One of the earliest instances was the escape of Joel David Kaplan, nicknamed "Man Fan", on August 19, 1971, from the Santa Martha Acatitla in Mexico.
-Kaplan was a New York businessman who not only escaped the prison but eventually got out of Mexico and went on to write a book about his experience, The 10-Second Jailbreak.
+The use of helicopters in prison breaks is not a new phenomenon.
+One of the earliest known instances of a helicopter prison escape occurred in 1971, when New York businessman Joel David Kaplan, also known as "Man Fan," escaped from Santa Martha Acatitla prison in Mexico.
+Kaplan eventually left Mexico and wrote a book about his experience titled "The 10-Second Jailbreak."

-France has had more recorded helicopter escape attempts than any other country, with at least 11.
-One of the most notable French jail breaks occurred in 1986, when the wife of bank robber Michel Vaujour studied for months to learn how to fly a helicopter.
-Using her newly acquired skills, she rented a white helicopter and flew low over Paris to pluck her husband off the roof of his fortress prison.
-Vaujour was later seriously wounded in a shootout with police, and his pilot wife was arrested.
+France has had the highest number of recorded helicopter escape attempts, with at least 11 instances.
+One of the most notable French jail breaks occurred in 1986 when the wife of bank robber Michel Vaujour learned how to fly a helicopter and used her skills to rescue her husband from his prison roof.
+Vaujour was later seriously wounded in a shootout with police, and his wife was arrested.

-The record for most helicopter escapes goes to convicted murderer Pascal Payet, who has used helicopters to escape from prisons in 2001, 2003, and most recently 2007.

-Another multiple helicopter escapee is Vassilis Palaiokostas, who on February 22, 2009, escaped for the second time from the same prison.
+The record for most helicopter escapes goes to convicted murderer Pascal Payet, who used helicopters to escape from prisons in 2001, 2003, and 2007.
+Another multiple helicopter escapee is Vassilis Palaiokostas, who escaped for the second time from the same prison in 2009.

-To thwart attempts of this nature, many prisons have taken precautions such as nets or cables strung over open prison courtyards.
+To prevent such escapes, many prisons have taken precautions such as installing nets or cables over open courtyards.

+### Data Source
+The data for this analysis was obtained from WikiPedia.

+### Methodology
+The analysis was performed using Python and Jupyter Notebook.

+### Scope
-This list includes prisoner escapes where a helicopter was used in an attempt to free prisoners from a place of internment, a prison or correctional facility.
+This analysis includes instances of prisoner escapes where a helicopter was used to free prisoners from a place of internment, a prison, or a correctional facility.

+### Conclusion
+The use of helicopters in prison breaks is a dangerous and illegal practice.
+While some individuals have been successful in their attempts, many have been caught and punished.
+Prisons continue to take steps to prevent such escapes from occurring.